 - Calls to action — With your nonprofit’s goals in mind, what are the types of actions you want your target audience to complete?
 This can range from giving a gift, signing up for newsletters, or taking another action to show support.

 - Branding, color, logo, font — While the aesthetics of your marketing materials might not seem as important as your messaging, it’s crucial that your branding and other design factors are consistent.
 This ensures that audience members can recognize your organization as soon as they see your content.
-In turn, you’ll build a deeper connection between supporters and your brand across your promotional efforts.

 - Tactics and marketing channels — How are you going to use your audience and messaging to promote your mission?
 Your nonprofit marketing plan should outline specific tactics (like donor-segmented email lists) as well as the channels you’ll use.